 If a room is full of stuff, it is therefore worthless.
 So much the more so for the entire cosmos.

-Today, physicists describe a gradual march towards entropy that is the universe’s inevitable fate.
-Just as the modern scientific model postulates, as well as the Hindu cosmogony of the four yugas, the human body tends gradually in an analogous direction.
+Today, physicists describe a gradual march towards entropy that is the universe’s ineluctable fate.
+Just as the modern scientific model postulates, as well as the Hindu cosmology of the four yugas, the human body tends gradually in an analogous direction.
 (Indeed, this should come as no surprise given that it is the trajectory of the entire cosmos, and we are not separate from it.)
-In man, the process appears as nervous habits, strains, & chronic muscular tension.
+In the human being, the process appears as compulsive nervous habits, strains, and chronic muscular tension.
 Each of us has felt these symptoms of decline.
-So the multiplying villainies do swarm upon us such that by the time we reach adulthood, most of have accrued such a conditioned surfeit of supererogatory muscular contractions that the mere activity of walking across the parking-lot to get in our cars can start to feel like cleaning the Augean Stables or another of Hercules’ Labors.
+So the multiplying villainies of discord do swarm upon us such that by the time we reach adulthood, most of have accrued such a conditioned surfeit of supererogatory muscular contractions that the mere activity of walking across the parking-lot to get in our cars can start to feel like cleaning the Augean Stables or some other one of Hercules’ Labors.
 Indeed the amount of strain we sometimes manage to bear around with us is positively mythic.

-Nature embodies this cycle of destruction & renaissance.
-Whether we look inwards or outwardly for inspiration, we discover this interminable caracole as the course of existence.
-Our navels are circles & so are the stars.
-We also notice that the world is never still, & that if we attempt to hold on & fix this helical oscillation at one or the other pole, we burn our hands even as the world slips through our grasp.
+Nature embodies this cycle of destruction and renaissance.
+Whether we look inwards or outwardly for inspiration, we discover this pulse of existence.
+Our navels are circles and so are the stars.
+We also notice that the world is never still, and that if we attempt to hold fast this oscillatory flow at one or the other pole, we burn our hands even as the world slips through our grasp.

 In my Rolfing® practice, I do my best to serve my client according to his or her individual needs.
 Sometimes this dictates that I take Brahma’s work as inspiration—attempting to create new kinetic possibilities for the client, & to instruct him in new patterns of movement.
 On other occasions, I deem it most effective to channel Vishnu: to preserve the easeful revolution of the somatic microcosm.
-But often Shiva’s enterprise must take precedence: all parasitic & problematic muscular tension must be squelched.
+But often Shiva’s enterprise must be granted temporal priority: all parasitic & problematic muscular tension must be squelched to provide the ground for new possibilities.
 Ease is primary, life tends to flow—our charge is to create the conditions to allow for it.
 So, Shiva-like, we must obliterate all obstructions.
 Then all that remains is the native grace of the human body.